 By explaining the same facts in ever new ways, the teacher will become progressively more familiar with the subject matter he/she desires to teach.
 Every phenomena in consciousness, every mental content, has innumerable viewpoints from which it may be experienced and described anew.
 No content of consciousness can be totally exhausted of its significance in any limited time-span, no matter how long.

 Thus the teacher is to make clear to the pupil that no subject matter can ever be totally exhausted in the temporal world.
 The “last word” can never be said in time about anything.

 To remember this is to retain the real unassumed humility which every good teacher knows is essential to his/her art.

-The following writings are an introduction to the Teachings of Eugene Halliday, the 20th Century British Artist who lived from 1911 to 1985, yet whose works, ideas and instructions seem timeless.
-We all do well who read, study and inwardly digest at least some of the passages below, as excerpted from the original works many of which are found in Concordances on this site.
+The writings below are an introduction to the Teachings of Eugene Halliday, the 20th Century British Artist who lived from 1911 to 1985, yet whose works, ideas and instructions seem timeless.
+We all do well who read, study and inwardly digest at least some of these passages, as excerpted from the original works many of which are found in Concordances on this site.